-The path to the big stage often starts somewhere smaller, and Edinburgh Festival Fringe has proved to be an important incubator for theatre and comedy shows that end up on the West End and Broadway.
-Held every August, the world’s largest arts festival has showcased over 3,000 shows at more than 300 venues in recent years.
+The path to the big stage often starts somewhere smaller, and Edinburgh Festival Fringe has proved to be an important incubator for theatre and comedy shows that end up on the West End, Off-Broadway, and even Broadway.
+Held every August, the world’s largest arts festival has showcased thousands of shows at more than 300 venues in recent years.

 In 1963, Cambridge University’s theatre group Footlights Dramatic Club presented A Clump of Plinths at Fringe.
 The revue’s festival success led to a West End transfer and a new title, Cambridge Circus.
 Following the show’s London run, it went on a tour of New Zealand in 1964, and then made its Broadway debut in October 1964 at Plymouth Theatre.
 Co-written by its original cast, the show was created by Tim Broke-Taylor, Graham Chapman, John Cleese, David Hatch, Bill Oddie, Chris Stuart-Clark, Jo Kendall, and Tony Buffery with music by Oddie.
-The show had 23 Broadway performances before moving to Off-Broadway at 15 West Fourth Street.
+The show had 23 Broadway performances and two previews in October 1964 before moving to Off-Broadway at 15 West Fourth Street, where it ran for three months.
 Cleese and Chapman would go on to perform as part of Monty Python.

 Rosencrantz and Guildenstern Are Dead

-Tom Stoppard’s absurdist and existential Rosencrantz and Guildenstern Are Dead was staged at Edinburgh Fringe in 1966 by Oxford Theatre Group, the first time the complete play was performed.
-Exploring two minor characters from Shakespeare’s Hamlet, Rosencrantz and Guildenstern pass the time playing games, including Questions.
-It then debuted at London’s Old Vic Theatre April 11, 1967.
+Tom Stoppard’s absurdist and existential Rosencrantz and Guildenstern Are Dead was staged by Oxford Theatre Group at Edinburgh Fringe in 1966 , the first time the complete play was performed.
+Exploring two minor characters from Shakespeare’s Hamlet, Rosencrantz and Guildenstern pass the time playing games.
+The play then debuted at London’s Old Vic Theatre April 11, 1967.
 Transferring to Broadway in October of the same year for a year-long run, Rosencrantz and Guildenstern Are Dead was Stoppard’s first play on Broadway.
-It ran at Alvin Theatre, then moved to Eugene O’Neill Theatre.
 Winning for four of its eight Tony nominations, the production took home Best Play, Best Scenic Design, Best Dramatic Producer, and Best Costume Design.

 A constant of New York City’s Off-Broadway offerings, Stomp held previews in 1991 at London’s Bloomsbury Theatre before making its official premiere at the Assembly Rooms during Edinburgh Fringe the same year.
-Created, produced, and directed by Steve McNicholas and Luke Cresswell, the show had a successful run which led to a tour with the original cast until 1994.
+Created, produced, and directed by Steve McNicholas and Luke Cresswell, the show had a successful run which led to a three-year tour with the original cast.
 Following the tour, it played Sadler’s Wells Theatre in London, winning for one of its two Olivier nominations.
-The long-running production began its run at New York City’s Orpheum Theater in February, 1994 with the original cast, and continues to run at the Off-Broadway theatre to date.
+The long-running production began its run at New York City’s Orpheum Theater in February, 1994 with the original cast, and ran for 29 years before closing January 8, 2023.

 Jerry Springer: The Opera